 - Election fatigue is real.
 The general public can only take so much political news on TV, radio, Facebook and Twitter.
 Increased polarization among the electorate doesn’t help.
 Assuming the election isn’t contested, there will be a news vacuum to fill once it’s over.
 Generating media placements will continue to get easier as the communal mindset shifts to the upcoming holiday season.

-A: Yes, media outlets are actively searching for MATs and sponsored content.
+A:Â Yes, media outlets are actively searching for branded content and Guaranteed Media Placements, like MAT releases.
 The demand is higher than ever.

-The sad reality is that the pandemic has made life difficult for media outlets, just as it has for thousands of American businesses.
+The sad reality is that the pandemic made life difficult for media outlets, just as it has for thousands of American businesses.
 Newsrooms are shedding staff, as thousands of journalists have been laid off or furloughed.

 The end result is that media outlets with depleted resources are increasing their use of sponsored content to supplement the news they create in-house.
 But that doesn’t mean that their quality standards have gone down at all.
 Brand content needs to be informative, topical and produced by skilled writers.